ibitcy/react-stores/CONTRIBUTING.md

-Feel free to make any contributions!w
+Feel free to make any contributions!